lucasmcclean/altimate/README.md

     - Go to chrome
     - Go to "Manage Extensions"
     - Turn on Developer Mode
+    - Select "Load unpacked"
     - Select the newly created dist folder inside frontend/react

 ### Backend

 The backend alone is currently being hosted at [Backend](https://altimate.onrender.com/)

-To run the backend locally (only works for a locally hosted frontend),
+To run the backend locally (only works for a locally hosted frontend):
 - Git clone this repository (Should already be done from hosting frontend)
 - cd altimate/api
 - Make sure your gemini key is exposed as GOOGLE_API_KEY